-- N. FY 2014: Reflects the following major changes extended the itemized deduction limitations on taxpayers with New York AGI in excess of \$10 million for an additional three years; created a subtraction modification to AGI equal to 3 percent in 2014, 3.75 percent in 2015, and 5 percent in 2016 and after of small business or farm income. - O. FY 2015: Reflects the following changes closed loopholes related to taxation of trust income; distributed payments related to the Family Tax Relief credit; provided real property tax relief with the Real Property Tax Freeze credit; created tax-free areas for certain businesses and allowed tax-free wages to employees of such businesses through the START-UP NY program. - P. FY 2016: Reflects the major following changes provided tax relief for New York City residents with the Enhanced Real Property Tax Circuit Breaker credit; eliminated prepayment of the Family Tax Relief credit; reduced property taxes for manufacturers through the Real Property Tax Relief Credit for Manufacturing.
+- N. FY 2015: Reflects the following changes closed loopholes related to taxation of trust income; distributed payments related to the Family Tax Relief credit; provided real property tax relief with the Real Property Tax Freeze credit; created tax-free areas for certain businesses and allowed tax-free wages to employees of such businesses through the START-UP NY program. - O. FY 2016: Reflects the major following changes provided tax relief for New York City residents with the Enhanced Real Property Tax Circuit Breaker credit; eliminated prepayment of the Family Tax Relief credit; reduced property taxes for manufacturers through the Real Property Tax Relief Credit for Manufacturing. - P. FY 2017: Reflects the major following changes implemented a new, four-year property tax relief credit; resumed payment of the Family Tax Relief credit as a "standard" credit payment; and replaced the STAR property tax exemption with a STAR tax credit for new and relocated homeowners.